-Maravich, NCAA phenom who broke all scoring records during his 4-year legendary stint at the Louisiana State University (LSU).
-Under the leadership of head coach Press Maravich (his father) was selected as a 3rd overall pick of the 1970 NBA draft and began his NBA journey with 1970-71 Atlanta Hawks.
+Maravich was an NCAA phenom who broke all scoring records during his 4-year legendary stint at the Louisiana State University (LSU).
+Under the leadership of the head coach Press Maravich (his father) was selected as a 3rd overall pick of the 1970 NBA draft and began his NBA journey with the 1970-71 Atlanta Hawks.

 “Amazing [thing] about Pete is … 44 points per game, in his career, for three straight years in an era with no 3-point line.
 Dale Brown, who coached LSU after Press and Pete were there, went back and charted all the games with the running score – Maravich free-throw, Maravich 22-foot jumper, Maravich lay-up – and he calculated that with the current college 3-point line rule at 19’9” Pete Maravich would have averaged 13 3-point makes per game, which would have given him a career average of 57.0 points per game under today’s rules!
 That guy was UN-BE-LIEVABLE!
 We love him, we miss him terribly, what a great man, what a great human being.”

 Pistol Pete was lighting everyone up as a member of the Jazz